basliel2025/basliel2025/README.md

 👋🏻Hello!
-My name is<strong> Basliel Sisay</strong> (he/him). <br><br>👨‍💻I am a dedicated Software Engineering student currently studying at CTBE (formerly AAiT) 🎓.
+My name is<strong> Basliel Sisay</strong> (he/him). <br><br>👨‍💻I am a dedicated Software Engineering student currently studying at<strong> CTBE</strong> (formerly AAiT) 🎓.

-My passion lies in Web Development 🌐: where creativity meets technology to build impactful digital solutions.
-At the moment, I am focused on mastering the fundamentals of HTML, CSS, and JavaScript ⚡.
-These are the building blocks of the modern web, and I am committed to writing clean, efficient, and scalable code.
+My passion lies in Web Development 🌐- where creativity meets technology to build impactful digital solutions.
+At the moment, I am focused on mastering the fundamentals of<strong> HTML, CSS, and JavaScript </strong>⚡.

 I am actively following the<strong> Odin Project</strong> roadmap 🛣️ to become a well rounded Full-Stack Developer.
-Through this journey, I am not only learning the technical aspects but also practicing problem-solving, critical thinking, and real-world project development 🔧.
+Through this journey, I am not only learning the technical aspects but also practicing problem solving, critical thinking, and real world project development 🔧.

 Currently, I am working on hands on projects 🛠️ that challenge me to apply my knowledge, improve my design sense, and gain practical experience in delivering responsive and user friendly web applications.